hashicorp/nomad-guides/application-deployment/redis/README.md

 ## Solution

-Nomad is operationally simlpe to setup, supports several workload types (driver, exec, qemu, lxc, etc.), supports multi-region out of the box, and is easy to use by both oeprators and developers through job files.
+Nomad is operationally simple to setup, supports several workload types (driver, exec, qemu, lxc, etc.), supports multi-region out of the box, and is easy to use by both operators and developers through job files.

 Jobs are the primary configuration that users interact with when using Nomad.
 A job is an easy to write, declarative specification of tasks that Nomad should run.
 Jobs have a globally unique name, one or many task groups, which are themselves collections of one or many tasks.